Sam M'Pemba: Early life

 M'Pemba was born in Olivette, Missouri, the son of Martial and Mimi M'Pemba.
 He began his high school career at Ladue Horton Watkins High School in St. Louis, and then transferred as a junior in 2021 to the IMG Academy in Bradenton, Florida.
 He was rated by Rivals.com as the No. 10 player overall, and the No. 2 defensive end, in the 2023 college football recruiting class.
 He received scholarship offers from numerous universities, including Alabama, Florida State, Miami, Michigan, Ohio State, Oklahoma, Oregon, Texas, Texas A&M, and USC.

 College career

 Georgia

 In December 2022, M'Pemba committed to Georgia.
 During the summer 2023, M'Pemba was cited by the Oconee County Sheriff's Office for driving 88 miles per hour in a 55 mile per hour zone.
 He is majoring in housing management and policy.

 During the 2023 season, he played in 10 games at reserve outside linebacker, finishing the season with tallying six tackles.

 Through the first several games of the 2024 season, M'Pemba has appeared in two games with 15 snaps and one tackle.

-On December 13, 2024, M'Pemba announced that he would enter the transfer portal.
+On December 13, 2024, M'Pemba announced that he would enter the NCAA transfer portal.